Maybe you haven’t heard of 7 Layer Magic Bar Cookies? Did your grandma (like mine) call them Hello Dollies?

 There are coconut sweetened condensed milks available now, but if you’d like to make your own or can’t find one at the store, I’ve also provided you with a recipe to make your own dairy-free sweetened condensed milk below the cookie recipe (since I’m dairy-free, these bars are pictured with the homemade dairy-free milk version).

 It’s a handy substitution for many other recipes (like fudge!) as well, so be sure to print it for future use!
-I used So Delicious® Culinary Coconut Milk — one of my favorite dairy-free ingredients.
+I use canned coconut milk — one of my favorite dairy-free ingredients.
 It makes wonderful homemade whipped cream, too!

 Sweetened condensed milk is simply evaporated milk (approximately 60% concentrated milk) plus granulated sugar.